The racket/sandbox module provides utilities for

 if it was 'pipe, then get-output returns the input port end of the created pipe;

-if it was 'bytes or 'string, then the result is the accumulated output, and the output port is reset so each call returns a different piece of the evaluator’s output (note that any allocations of such output are still subject to the sandbox memory limit);
+if it was 'bytes or 'string, then the result is the accumulated output, and the output port is reset so each call returns a different piece of the evaluator’s output (note that results are available only until the evaluator has terminated, and any allocations of the output are subject to the sandbox memory limit);

 otherwise, it returns #f.

 The prog? argument specifies whether to obtain expressions that were uncovered after only the original input program was evaluated (#t) or after all later uses of the evaluator (#f).
 Using #t retrieves a list that is saved after the input program is evaluated, and before the evaluator is used, so the result is always the same.

 A #t value of prog? is useful for testing student programs to find out whether a submission has sufficient test coverage built in.
 A #f value is useful for writing test suites for a program to ensure that your tests cover the whole code.

 The second optional argument, src, specifies that the result should be filtered to hold only syntax objects whose source matches src.
 The default is the source that was used in the program code, if there was one.
 Note that 'program is used as the source value if the input program was given as S-expressions or as a string (and in these cases it will be the default for filtering).
 If given #f, the result is the unfiltered list of expressions.